mattwilliamson/Plotomatic/README.md

 - Move voice description to separate step
 - Improve animation descriptions
 - Voice description should describe better like: "A youthful male voice with a distinct Latin American accent speaks clearly and energetically.
 The tone is persuasive and determined, occasionally revealing subtle hints of vulnerability.
 The speaker's voice has a warm timbre with a slight melodic lilt typical of Latin American Spanish speakers.
 The speech pattern includes softened consonants and rhythmic intonation.
 The audio quality is exceptionally high, with a close-up feel that captures the nuances of the voice, including breath control and subtle vocal inflections.
 The overall delivery is dynamic and engaging, with emphasis on key words to enhance persuasiveness."
+- Give the LLM creative freedom by letting them put in the chapter titles
+- Select different renderers based on the media